-Last week I taught you to play Boardless Scrabble as a way to build spelling and vocabulary skills while having a blast with your family.
-Here’s another great pre-writing activity that uses a thesaurus to help strengthen vocabulary choices.
+In a previous post, I taught you to play Boardless Scrabble as a way to build spelling and vocabulary skills while having a blast with your family.
+The thesaurus game is another great upper elementary through high school activity that uses a thesaurus to help strengthen vocabulary choices.

 Why is this important?
 Because kids have a tendency to use the same words over and over when they write.
 A carefully chosen synonym will add sparkle to any writing assignment.
 By teaching your children to choose appropriate synonyms, you’ll help them expand their writing vocabulary, making their compositions, reports, and poems much more fun to read!